Hematology, Coagulation, and Flow Cytometry

 Penrose Hospital hosts a full-service Microbiology Laboratory that includes Bacteriology, Virology, Mycology, Parasitology, and Immunofluorescence Sections.
 Residents study Microbiology for at least four months.
 During this rotation, the resident answers clinical questions concerning Microbiology, participates in benchwork and is given unknown cases to work up.
 This affords the resident the opportunity to learn culture algorithms and organism identification.

 Penrose Hospital, affiliated hospitals and outreach clients provide the Pathology Program with a diverse, well-balanced caseload.
-Surgical Pathology volume continues to increase with over 22,000 specimens examined in 2010.
+Surgical Pathology volume continues to increase with approximately 20,000 specimens examined in 2012.
 While on Surgical Pathology, the resident is responsible for frozen sections and grossing surgical specimens.
 Surgical Pathology is structured on a 2-day system where the specimens are "grossed-in", and then signed out the following day.
 During a sign-out session, residents work directly with a staff member at a double-headed microscope.
 The staff member and resident review the slides, render a diagnosis, and dictate a report.
 As their skills increase, residents are given graduated responsibility with the goal of relying on staff only for case review and finalization.